SuperGrapee/SuperGrapee.github.io/index.md

 - Organic Semiconductors
 - Artificial Intelligence

 My current research focuses on practical problems that wearable and flexible electronic devices face in real life, especially in **Intelligent Healthcare**.
 My interests include the **Soft Electronics** and its applications in **Human-Computer Interfaces**.
-I am working on the next-generation wearable devices and robotics with a humble heart.
+I am working on the next-generation wearable devices.
+I will join the **Interactive Electronic Device Lab**(https://www.naojimatsuhisa.com/) as a graduate student and explore soft electronic materials and devices for human and machines under the guidance of **Prof.Naoji Matsuhisa**.

 <br>

+---
+## News and Updates
+- **Feb 2024:** Grateful to receive a MPhil offer from the Graduate School of Engineering, the University of Tokyo!
+Thank you very much!